saegl5/check_student_loans_course_material/README.md

 ## Alternative Build Method

-Install Pandoc *and* [R](https://www.r-project.org "Click here for more information."); open a terminal; then, use R to render the file as a Microsoft Word document: (R utilizes Pandoc in the background)
+Install Pandoc, Git *and* [R](https://www.r-project.org "Click here for more information."); open a terminal; then, use R to render the file as a Microsoft Word document: (R utilizes Pandoc in the background)
 ```
-$ R
+R
 > install.packages("rmarkdown")
 > library(rmarkdown)
 > render("latest.md")